seanchen1991/alation_code_challenge/README.md

   b.
 A Query Server Program that reads in serialized D and then accepts user queries such that for each query s, it responds with the top 10 names (ranked by score) that start with s or contains ‘_s’ (so for example, both “revenue” and “yearly_revenue” match the prefix “rev”).
 Query answering should run in sub-linear time (in terms of the number of names in the input).

+2. You have a 100 GB text file and a Linux box with 4GB of RAM and 4 cores.
+Write a program/script that outputs a file listing the frequency of all words in the file (i.e. a TSV file with two columns <word, frequency>).
+Note that the set of words in the file may not fit in memory.

+---

-Since I didn't program my solution in Java, I took a few liberties with the parameters of the question, namely interpreting the <string name, int score> pairs as Python tuples, as well as assuming that the list of tuples is comma-delimited.
+I took a few liberties with the parameters of the first question since I didn't write it in Java, namely interpreting the <string name, int score> pairs as Python tuples, as well as assuming that the list of tuples is comma-delimited.

 I used an implementation of `StringTrie` from the `pyTrie` library in order to achieve sub-linear query answering, as well as the cPickle library for fast serialization of the trie.
 You'll need to run `pip install pytrie` for the program to work.